-Civic Education Centre (COV) was established in 2009 under the auspices of Masaryk University and funded by the Ministry of Education, Youth and Sports.
-The Centre is a non-partisan institution founded to help build long-term concepts and strategies for civic education in the Czech Republic.
+Civic Education Centre (COV) was established in 2009 under the auspices of Masaryk University in Brno with initial financial support from the Ministry of Education, Youth and Sports.
+In 2014 the Centre moved to Charles University in Prague.
+Civic Education Centre is a non-partisan institution founded to help build long-term concepts and strategies for civic education in the Czech Republic.

 Since the Velvet revolution in 1989, civic education has not been considered important and barely existed, largely a consequence of the ruling party’s antidemocratic policies during the Cold War.
 One legacy of that regime is a deep-rooted scepticism of the public against education in political issues.
 However, a functioning democracy needs its citizens to be educated in the mechanics of democratic process and the workings of democratic institutions.

 A host of non-profit organisations and remarkable projects are already actively promoting civic education in the Czech Republic.
 Unfortunately, many of them only address specific issues and have little prospects for long-term sustainability.
 It is the Centre’s task to assume a coordinating role and actively support the introduction of a comprehensive civic education concept in the Czech Republic.
 To achieve this, the Centre closely cooperates with already involved actors – NGOs, government institutions, universities.
 The Centre publishes analyses and reports on civic education and sets benchmarks and standards for evaluation.
 Where needed, the Centre realises its own projects.

 The Centre is building a network of partners in the Czech Republic, mostly NGOs and think-tanks, and is open to cooperation with international partners.
 International collaboration should provide a platform for a fruitful exchange of experiences as well as adoption of interesting projects from abroad.